-Virtually all trials of statins and CVD outcome tested specific doses of statins against placebo, other doses of statin, or other statins, rather than aiming for specific LDL cholesterol goals (168).
+Virtually all trials of statins and CVD outcomes have tested specific doses of statins against placebo, other doses of statin, or other statins, rather than aiming for specific LDL cholesterol goals (199).
 As can be seen in Table 10, placebo-controlled trials generally achieved LDL cholesterol reductions of 30-40% from baseline.
 Hence, LDL cholesterol lowering of this magnitude is an acceptable outcome for patients who cannot reach LDL cholesterol goals due to severe baseline elevations in LDL cholesterol and/or intolerance of maximal, or any, statin doses.
+Additionally, for those with baseline LDL cholesterol minimally above 100 mg/dl, prescribing statin therapy to lower LDL cholesterol about 30-40% from baseline is probably more effective than prescribing just enough to get LDL cholesterol slightly below 100 mg/dl.

-Recent clinical trials in high-risk patients, such as those with acute coronary syndromes or previous cardiovascular events (169-171), have demonstrated that more aggressive therapy with high doses of statins to achieve an LDL cholesterol of <70 mg/dl led to a significant reduction in further events.
-Therefore, a reduction in LDL cholesterol to a goal of

-<70 mg/dl is an option in very-high-risk diabetic patients with overt CVD (172).
+Recent clinical trials in high-risk patients, such as those with acute coronary syndromes or previous cardiovascular events (200-202), have demonstrated that more aggressive therapy with high doses of statins to achieve an LDL cholesterol of <70 mg/dl led to a significant reduction in further events.
+Therefore, a reduction in LDL cholesterol to a goal of <70 mg/dl is an option in very-high-risk diabetic patients with overt CVD (203).